aaryan-00/Shortify-URL-Shortener/README.md

 - Click Tracking: Tracked the number of clicks on shortened URLs for user engagement insights.
 - MongoDB Cloud Database: Successfully connected to and utilized a MongoDB cloud database.
 - Debugging Skills: Developed expertise in debugging type errors, Axios errors, and HTTP status codes.
-- Working with HTML and styling using CSS and Bootstrap: Worked with HTML templates and static files and Styled the application using Bootstrap and CSS.
+- Working with HTML, CSS and Bootstrap: Worked with HTML templates and static files and Styled the application using Bootstrap and CSS.
 - Structured Readme: Created a well-organized readme file in the Git repository.

 ## References: